kelloggm/paper-template/README.md

 the RLC paper (FSE 2021) is `resource-leak-paper`.
 Call this new name $NAME for the rest of these instructions.
 2. run `sed -i "s/paper/$NAME/g" Makefile` (on a Mac, this must be `gsed`)
-3. run `sed -i "s/paper.tex/$NAME.tex/g" .github/workflows/ci.yaml` (on a Mac, this must be `gsed`)
-4. run `git mv paper.tex $NAME.tex`
+3. run `git mv paper.tex $NAME.tex`
-5. ensure that the resulting paper builds:  run `make`
+4. ensure that the resulting paper builds:  run `make`
-6. commit your changes and start writing!
+5. commit your changes and start writing!

-## Useful commands
+## Useful Makefile targets

 Here are some of the useful commands in the `Makefile`:
 * `make`: this will build the paper